Pinnacles National Park centers around a bunch of rugged red rocks in California. Those rocks are all that's left of a 23,000,000-year-old volcano.

 - Hiking: The park has more than 30 miles of trails.
 They range from easy, flat walks to strenuous climbs.
 Park rangers can help you choose the best one for you.

-- Rock Climbing: Climbers enjoy the Pinnacles' rock formations.
-Get more information from Friends of Pinnacles.
+- Rock climbing: Climbers enjoy the Pinnacles' rock formations.

-- Evening Programs: Ranges put on full moon and dark sky hikes.
+- Evening programs: Rangers put on full moon and dark sky hikes.
 Bat viewings and astronomy programs happen on selected Fridays or Saturdays spring through fall.
-You may need to make reservations, in person or call 831-389-4486 ext.
-243.
+You may need to make reservations.

-- Townsend's Big-eared Bats live in the Bear Gulch Cave.
-Western Mastiff Bats are in residence around the Balconies Cave in spring and late summer.
+- Townsend's big-eared bats live in the Bear Gulch Cave.
+Western Mastiff Bats are in residence around the Balconies Cave in the spring and late summer.
 To protect females and pups, rangers may close the caves from mid-May through Mid-July.
-Check their status.

 - Bees: Of all the animals found at Pinnacles, the bees may be the most interesting.
 Some 400 species arrive in late spring to feed on the blooming wildflowers.
 They range from the size of a mosquito to the size of a peanut shell.
 If you go at the right time, you could see more than 200 kinds of the buzzing insects just by hiking 2.3 miles on the Old Pinnacles Trail.